€ 140

 The Science of Ursa Major

-- For a sailor, hiker, or anyone who navigates by stars
+- sailors, hikers, and anyone who navigates by stars

 - Cassiopeia necklace | silver